-The Department of Fine Arts includes the disciplines of visual arts and music, offering a major in visual arts and minors in the areas of art history, graphic design and music.
-The curriculum of visual arts and music, through teaching the traditional principles, methods and techniques, will provide a sound foundation upon which specialized pursuits in the field of art may be built.
+The Department of Fine Arts includes the disciplines of art and music, offering courses of study in visual art, studio art and graphic design, and a broad variety of minors in art and music.
+The art and music curricula, through teaching the traditional principles, methods and techniques, will provide a sound foundation upon which specialized pursuits in the field of art may be built.
 Inherent in this process is the aim of increasing the students' knowledge and enjoyment of art and music.
 But a further objective is to stimulate the students' awareness of their own reality and to help them develop the tools with which to express that reality in visual or musical terms.

-Visual Arts and Graphic Design
+Art and Graphic Design

 In visual arts, the foundation curriculum provides the traditional principles, methods, techniques and art historical background upon which specialized pursuits in the field of art are built.
 The concentration curriculum, usually taken during the junior and senior years, emphasizes personal expression and specialization.
-Students are prepared to become practicing artists, graphic designers or candidates for graduate degrees.
-The B.A. in Fine Arts (Visual Arts) may be earned by one of two options.
+Students are prepared to become practicing artists, graphic designers or candidates for graduate programs.

-The first option is the traditional art major, which supports training in the visual arts with a strong liberal arts component.
+The B.A. in Fine Arts may be earned by one of two options.
+The first option is the traditional course of study in art (Visual Art), which supports training in the visual arts with a strong liberal arts component.
 This program provides comprehensive exposure to the many creative possibilities in the visual arts while providing a meaningful general education in liberal arts and science.

 The second option is the emphasis, which consists of specialized areas in studio or graphic design.
-The emphasis programs devote approximately half of the course work required for the B.A. degree to painting, printmaking, sculpture, ceramics and graphic design.
+The emphasis programs devote approximately half of the course work required for the B.A. degree to painting, printmaking, sculpture, ceramics or graphic design.
 The curriculum provides intensive studio course work and experience for students preparing for careers in art-related disciplines.
 Students must have attained at least a 3.0 GPA after completion of the foundation curriculum in order to proceed to the concentration curriculum.
-Students whose GPAs do not meet this criterion may complete their B.A. degree requirements in the art curriculum.
+Students whose GPAs do not meet this criterion may complete their B.A. degree requirements in the visual art curriculum.